RSS Feed

 A little rest after a fabulous meal

 After this gorgeous lunch – we all have an hour to siesta or read.
-I sit on the patio looking at mountains in the distance.
-The sky is completely clear and deeply blue, sun is warm on my face as I sit with my feet up on a couple of chairs.
+As I sit on the patio looking at mountains in the distance, the sky is completely clear and deeply blue, the sun is warm on my face.
+As I sit with my feet up on a couple of chairs.
 I think again: “how lucky am I?”

-Then back in van, driving through horse country…lovely rolling hills and fields – cork trees abound here, throughout our trip, we’ve seen chestnuts (with the nuts falling from the tree), almond trees, olives, oak, aspen – chestnuts are used in much of the new construction.
+Then back in van, driving through horse country…lovely rolling hills and fields – cork trees abound here, throughout our trip, we’ve seen chestnuts (with the nuts falling from the tree), almond trees, olives, oak, aspen – chestnut trees are used in much of the new construction.
 Not many flowers.

 We left Bubion (we found out) just before a mini-hurricane struck, causing much destruction in that area (so far we’ve had nothing the most gorgeous weather…)